Master the Metrics that Matter

 Larry shares an example from his past experience where the supplier was required to answer many questions about data security.
 It was up to the requestor to ensure the supplier completed this task, creating an inefficient and tedious process that could have been improved for both parties.
 That’s why finding the right balance between keeping your organization safe and maintaining operational efficiency is essential.

-The third metric pillar that CFOs care about is a subvariant of employee productivity—speed to market.
+The third metric pillar that CFOs care about is a subvariant measure of employee efficiency—speed to market.

 Speed to Market

-While cost savings are a big deal, there are moments when being quick off the mark, innovative, and supporting crucial projects is what it’s all about.
+While cost savings are a big deal, there are moments when being quick off the mark, innovative with new software, and supporting crucial projects is what it’s all about.
 And guess what?
 CFOs are really paying attention to this.

 Speed to market ensures that your goods and services are ready to go when the stage is set.
 But to nail this metric, your procurement team has to be in sync with the company’s overall strategy.
 You’ve got to be all hands on deck.